ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 1.  double click on preferable tag and drag&drop it to selected clip(s)
 2. Basic set of tags on clip (usually subset: plateMain)
 3. Additionally select clip and edit its parameters
-4. Edit parameters here but Do not touch `family`
+4. Edit parameters here but do not touch `family`

 </figcaption>
 </figure>